AnlactH/Supreme-Automation-Bot/README.md

 # SupbotButreallyanautofill
 Its a watered down "bot" but really an autofill.
 Offers Proxy support, keyword search, and bit more.
+UNFINISHED FYI

 Things to do